mozilla-services/consvc-shepherd/PULL_REQUEST_TEMPLATE.md

 ## Visuals

-If applicable, provide screenshots or videos here with the expected new behavior
+If applicable, provide screenshots or videos here with the expected new behavior.
+If not, please remove this section.